ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 # Conclusion

 Historically, GitHub has been mainly valued for source code management.
 Recent enhancements to the GitHub ecosystem, coupled with various open-source tools, make it possible to integrate code, automation, tracking, and documentation within one platform.
-Whilst it may not work in all circumstances, we've found this set-up beneficial and leads to increased efficiency, consistency, and transparency.
+Whilst it may not work in all circumstances, we've found this set-up beneficial, leading to increased efficiency, consistency, and transparency.

 If you have any comments or suggestions please post on the [discussion](https://github.com/ministryofjustice/data-and-analytics-engineering/discussions/10).